aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-techniques/grayscale-image/_index.md

 Repeat the above steps for any additional PSD files you need to process.

-## Common Issues and Solutions
+## Common issues and solutions

 - **OutOfMemoryError on very large PSDs** – Ensure caching is enabled (Step 3) and run the JVM with increased heap (`-Xmx2g` or higher).
 - **Color shift after conversion** – Verify you are using the `toGrayscale()` method rather than manually adjusting channels; the built‑in method uses the ITU‑R BT.709 luminance formula for accurate results.
 - **Unsupported image format** – Aspose.PSD supports over 30 formats; if you encounter an unknown extension, rename it to a supported one (e.g., `.psd` or `.png`) before loading.

-## Frequently Asked Questions
+## Frequently asked questions

 **Q: Can I use Aspose.PSD for Java for commercial projects?**
 A: Yes, a purchased license permits commercial deployment; a free trial is available for evaluation.

 **Q: Is there a free trial version of Aspose.PSD for Java?**
 A: Yes, you can explore all features with a time‑limited trial.
-Download it [here](https://releases.aspose.com/).
+Download it [download the Aspose.PSD for Java trial](https://releases.aspose.com/).

 **Q: Where can I find documentation for Aspose.PSD for Java?**
-A: Refer to the official docs [here](https://reference.aspose.com/psd/java/).
+A: Refer to the official docs [Aspose.PSD for Java documentation](https://reference.aspose.com/psd/java/).

 **Q: How can I obtain a temporary license for testing?**
-A: Temporary licenses are provided [here](https://purchase.aspose.com/temporary-license/).
+A: Temporary licenses are provided [temporary license request page](https://purchase.aspose.com/temporary-license/).

 **Q: Need support or have questions?**
-A: Visit the Aspose.PSD forum [here](https://forum.aspose.com/c/psd/34).
+A: Visit the Aspose.PSD forum [Aspose.PSD community forum](https://forum.aspose.com/c/psd/34).

 ## Conclusion